general articles

 A Collaborative Journey

 The road to SkillRise 270 began with a vision for a "collaborative DIY lab."
-Following feasibility studies with MurrayState University and local development districts, the project gained momentum through a $100,000 grant from the American Red Cross.
-By October 2024, significant milestones were reached with a nearly $3 million grant from the U.S. Economic Development Administration (EDA) and $550,000 from the Kentucky Cabinet for Economic Development.
+Following feasibility studies with Murray State University and local development districts, the project gained momentum through a $100,000 grant from the American Red Cross.
+By October 2024,significant milestones were reached with these grants and commitments to the project:

 What’s Inside?